porterjamesj/website/pages/roommate.md

     zone either.
   - I do eat meat and I try to cook a few times a week.
-  - My girlfriend will be moving to Baltimore to start med school shortly after this lease starts, so she'll be visiting and staying with me on some weekends; I'll also be away for the weekend visiting her pretty frequently.
+  - My girlfriend will be moving to Baltimore to start med school shortly after this lease starts, so she'll probably be visiting and staying with me on some weekends; I'll also be away for the weekend visiting her pretty frequently.
   - I also occasionally have friends visit for the weekend and sleep